RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/nlu/classifiers/keyword_intent_classifier.md

  | process(messages: List[Message]) -> List[Message]
 ```

-Set the message intent and add it to the output if it exists.
+Sets the message intent and add it to the output if it exists.

 #### persist